Koenkk/zigbee2mqtt.io/docs/guide/adapters/flashing/copy_ieeaddr.md

 1. Fill the old coordinator ieee address into "Secondary Address" -> "IEEE 802.15.4 MAC address" (first `0x` can be skipped)
 1. Press "Write"
 1. Reflash the firmware on your stick - in the right corner under Secondary MAC check "Retain secondary IEEE" (this is important, otherwise the coordinator will not use the new ieee address)

+    - `./fw.hex` with the path to your adapters firmware.